 Almut Möller is a senior policy analyst working on European Union affairs and foreign policy, as well as on Germany’s role in Europe.
 She is presently the head of the Berlin office for the European Council on Foreign Relations (ECFR), an independent pan-European think tank.

-Almut, fluent in English, French and German, has published widely on European affairs and foreign and security policy with academic fellowships taking her to Renmin University in Beijing, the Al Ahram Center for Political and Security Studies in Cairo and the American Institute for Contemporary German Studies in Washington DC, where she remains a non-resident fellow.
+Almut, fluent in English, French and German, has published widely on European affairs and foreign and security policy with research fellowships taking her to Renmin University in Beijing, the Al Ahram Center for Political and Security Studies in Cairo, and the American Institute for Contemporary German Studies in Washington D.C., where she remains a non-resident fellow.

 She is a frequent commentator across German and international media, and a widely respected facilitator and moderator working for the German Federal President’s Office, German and European foundations and parties, the Federal Agency for Civic Education (Bundeszentrale für politische Bildung), KfW Bank, and the Akademie der Künste Berlin, among others.

 Almut is passionate about and convinced of the importance of strengthening the role of women in international affairs.
 She is a member of the extended German board of Women in International Security (WIIS.de).